-- Not impede access to or freedom of choice of providers - Not reduce or impede access to medically necessary services - Make sure Members can receive emergency services from any provider, including but not limited to Emergency Services Program (ESP) or Mobil Crisis Intervention (MCI) providers, regardless of their affiliation with us
+- not impede access to or freedom of choice of providers; - not reduce or impede access to medically necessary services; - make sure Members can receive emergency services from any provider, including Emergency Services Program (ESP) or Mobil Crisis Intervention (MCI) providers, regardless of their affiliation with us.

-We will not request that the EOHHS disenroll Members from our Organization, Participating FQHCs, or Affiliated Participating Providers for reasons related to their health, such as changes in their health status, missing medical appointments, obtaining medical services, or declining a treatment.
-We also prohibit Participating FQHCs or Affiliated Participating Providers to request that the EOHHS disenroll a Member for reasons related to the Member's health status.
+We will not request that EOHHS disenroll Members from our Organization, Participating FQHCs, or Affiliated Participating Providers for reasons related to their health, such as changes in their health status, missing medical appointments, obtaining medical services, or declining a treatment.
+We also prohibit Participating FQHCs or Affiliated Participating Providers to request that EOHHS disenroll a Member for reasons related to the Member's health status.

-However, we may ask the EOHHS to disenroll Members if they continuously behave in a way that is so critically disruptive such that we or their PCP cannot provide care for them or other Members of our Organization.
-We can only disenroll a Member if we receive permission from the EOHHS first.
+However, we may ask EOHHS to disenroll Members if they continuously behave in a way that is so critically disruptive that we or their PCP cannot provide care for them or other Members of our Organization.
+We can only disenroll a Member if we receive permission from EOHHS first.
 Our Members will be informed of any attempts to do so.
 To learn more about involuntary disenrollment, please see Section 2.2 of this manual.